mlaning24/cse30264-sp25-class/project1/tracker/ex-python/README.md

 Once the server is running, run the client specifying the hostname and port number as the required arguments:

 ```
-% python3 echo-client.py localhost 2000
+% python3 test-client.py localhost 2000
 ```

-Optionally, you can adjust the number of times that an echo request is sent from the client as well as the delay between echo requests via the `count` and `delay` optional arguments.
+Optionally, you can adjust the number of times that an echo request is sent from the client as well as the delay between echo requests via the `--count` and `--delay` optional arguments.
+There is also an option to vary the message being tested by provided a `--msg` argument and specifying either `echo`, `register`, or `list`.

 This client is compatible with the C++ server and will send an echo as well as processing the response.